top of page

 Electrical Engineering

-Chris DeGrendele is a computation scientist who is working on his Ph.D. in Applied Mathematics at the University of California Santa Cruz.
-He is currently a researcher at NASA Ames Research Center in the Advanced Supercomputing Division - Computational Aerosciences Branch.
+Chris DeGrendele is a computation scientist who received his Ph.D. in Applied Mathematics at the University of California Santa Cruz.
+He is currently a researcher at CalTech/JPL and NASA Ames Research Center in the Advanced Supercomputing Division - Computational Aerosciences Branch.

 Pragati Dharmale